EricThomson/anaties/readme.md

 # anaties

 An analysis utilities package.
-Pretty much just really common things, like signal smoothing, that I find myself using in multiple projects.
+Common operations like signal smoothing that I find myself using in multiple projects.

 Brief summary of utilities:

-    signals.py (for 1d data arrays like LFP, sound, etc)
+    signals.py (for 1d data arrays like voltage, sound, etc)
         - smooth: smooth a signal with a window (gaussian, etc)
         - fft: get fft and power spectrum of a signal
         - spectrogram: calculate/plot spectrogram of a signal